-The water on this run is always crystal clear and it's known as one of the most scenic runs in northern California.
+The water on this run is always crystal clear and it's known as one of the most scenic runs on the West Coast.
 Good flows are available in the winter rainy season, October to April, when an average of 92 inches of rain falls.
 Summers are dry, so the rivers get too low for boating.

 2)forget about cfs this run is calibrated from the paddlers gauge at the confluence of the NF & MF.
 For a first time for the class 3/4 boater I'd say 9.5 to 10.5 is the ideal level ...
 Swimmers and gear can be easily rounded up, you'll have time to look at the scenery and there are still 8 or so class 4's and lots 3' to 4' high wave trains with the rare 5'-6' high wave to spice things up.
 Above 12 I hear things start to get big and fast, missed rolls at that level and above could result in long swims, lost gear and a epic hike out.

 3)lots of surf waves so if your comfortable in class 4 in the playboat... bring it